mockingbirdconsulting/ttn-pkt-fwd-resin-setup/README.md

 # TTN Gateway for Raspberry Pi

 Resin Dockerfile & scripts for [The Things Network](http://thethingsnetwork.org/) gateways based on the Raspberry Pi.
+This updated version uses the gateway connector protocol, not the old packet forwarder.
+See the [TTN documentation on Gateway Registration](https://www.thethingsnetwork.org/docs/gateways/registration.html).

-It supports two configuration types, based on the gateway hardware you're attaching to your Raspberry Pi:
+Two gateway boards are supported, but need to be used with a Raspberry Pi:

 1. "linklabs-dev", a [LinkLabs Raspberry Pi "Hat"](http://link-labs.myshopify.com/products/lorawan-raspberry-pi-board)
 2. "imst-ic880a-spi", an [IMST iC880A-SPI](http://webshop.imst.de/ic880a-spi-lorawan-concentrator-868mhz.html) configured as described [here](https://github.com/ttn-zh/ic880a-gateway/tree/spi)